I no longer offer Bridal Hair services but here are a few tips if you are looking to hire a bridal hairstylist in the near future.

-On the day of your wedding your personal hair stylist should arrive at your venue in time to make sure that you meet the pre-arranged timing schedule.
+On the day of your wedding your stylist should get to your chosen venue in time to ensure you meet your timing schedule.

-Your hair stylist should be, calm and friendly.
+Your hair stylist should be, calm and easy to get along with.

 They should be able to: